Skill Demand Index

 Jobs Analyzed

-Most employers want Data Storytelling at lead-level proficiency, not surface awareness.
+Most employers want Data Storytelling at hands-on daily use, not textbook knowledge.

 Overview